gunnbr/openfl-documentation/advanced_setup/platforms/setup_windows.md

  * [http://go.microsoft.com/?linkid=9709949](http://go.microsoft.com/?linkid=9709949)

 You can only target Windows from a Windows system right now.
-If you are interested in contributing to cross-desktop builds to Windows, please visit the [Contributors room](http://www.hipchat.com/ggsrxiqGV) on HipChat.
+If you are interested in contributing to cross-desktop builds to Windows, please open a topic on the forums.

 ## Forums

-If you encounter any problems when setting up OpenFL for targeting Windows, please visit the [forums](http://www.openfl.org/forums/#!/installation).
+If you encounter any problems when setting up OpenFL for targeting Windows, please visit the [forums](http://community.openfl.org/c/help).